What Should I Wear to an Interview? [Understanding Dress Codes]

 What is Business Casual?

 The goal of business casual attire is to keep a professional look, but allow employees to be a bit more comfortable.
-It’s quickly becoming the most common dress code across businesses — at least what employers most commonly say their dress code is.
+It’s quickly becoming the most common dress code across businesses.
 It’s also where dress codes tend to get a bit more relaxed on what’s okay and what’s not — which is probably why it varies so much between companies.

-You’ll still find button-down shirts in this category, but they won’t necessarily be paired with a jacket or a tie.
-You’ll also find other collared shirts, like polos and blouses, but they may be paired with a sweater — although some still prefer a blazer and sport coat.
+You’ll still find button-down shirts in this category, but they don't have to be paired with a jacket or a tie.
+You’ll also find other collared shirts, like polos and blouses, but they may be paired with a sweater and jeans — although some still prefer a blazer and sport coat.

 Bottoms might be where this category varies the most.
-Traditionally, business casual still means wearing dress pants, slacks, khakis or pencil skirts paired with flats, heels, loafers, boots or Oxfords.
-Today, though, many companies are allowing jeans — without holes — and other “lifestyle shoes” (still no tennis shoes).
+Traditionally, business casual still means wearing dress pants, slacks, khakis, or pencil skirts paired with flats, heels, loafers, boots, or Oxfords.
+Today, though, many companies are allowing jeans — free of holes and distressing — and other “lifestyle shoes” (still no tennis shoes).

 So what exactly is casual attire?

-A nice t-shirt or sweatshirt is a safe bet — again without holes or stains.
+A nice t-shirt, comfortable jacket, or cardigan is a safe bet — again without holes or stains.
 You’ll also want to make sure there isn’t any offensive imagery on your clothing.
-Like some business casual settings, stick to jeans without holes in them, khakis and capris.
-Shorts are almost always a no-no.
+Like some business casual settings, stick to jeans without holes in them, khakis, and capris.
+Shorts are almost always a no-no. Dresses and skirts are acceptable, but anything too short or classified as "mini" should be avoided.

-You’ll notice, once again, that we didn’t mention yoga pants and leggings as acceptable attire.
+You’ll notice that we didn’t mention yoga pants, joggers, leggings, or any other type of exercise bottoms as acceptable attire.
 Think of those pieces of clothing like sweatpants.
 You wouldn’t wear those to work, so don’t wear yoga pants or leggings to work.

 It’s highly unlikely that you'll fall out of consideration for a position if you show up in a suit and tie.
 But, if you show up in shorts and a t-shirt for an office job, that’s not going to look good for you.